sl4m/skim.cc/_posts/2010-10-30-next-stop-on-the-tour.markdown

 * commit stuff on new\_branch
 * checkout master and pull changes
 * checkout new\_branch and rebase master on top of new\_branch
+* checkout master and rebase new\_branch on top of master
 * push changes
 * delete new\_branch